 Enjoy this dessert with our eyes wide open knowing exactly what is in it

 Almond halwa has ghee coming out its ears – meaning it is floating in ghee, but that is what makes this halwa taste amazing.
 Believe me, I’ve tried making almond halwa with less ghee but it doesn’t taste the same.
 Why bother with a favorite dish if it doesn’t satisfy our craving?
 That’s why I make my almond halwa once a year – we can enjoy this dessert with our eyes wide open knowing exactly what is in this decadent sweet.

 Which brings me to this almond halwa cake.
-I wanted to see if I could replicate the flavor of almond halwa but in a cake form – cake is so much easier to make than halwa.
+I wanted to see if I could replicate the flavor of almond halwa but in a cake form.
+Cake is so much easier to make than halwa.
 I thought with so many recipes out there for baking with almond flour surely I could replicate the flavor of almond halwa?
 All I had to do is add cardamom to give the cake that almond halwa flavor.
-However I was having a hard tome finding a good cake recipe that used pure almonds; most recipes for almond cakes and tarts use marzipan.
-Marzipan to me doesn’t taste as pure as pure wholesome almonds, so I decided to find a regular cake recipe that would give me the freedom to improvise.
+However I was having a hard tome finding a good cake recipe that used pure almonds; most recipes use marzipan.
+Marzipan to me doesn’t taste as pure as pure almonds, so I decided to find a regular cake recipe that would give me the freedom to improvise.

-When I served my almond halwa cake I asked the family if it tasted like their favored almond halwa, and the response was a unanimous “Yup, it sure does taste like almond halwa!”
+When I served my almond halwa cake I asked the family if it tasted like their favorite almond halwa, and the response was a unanimous “Yup, it tastes like almond halwa!”
 Rani said, “Wow Mommy, I’m impressed.”
-Jackpot!
 This is the reaction I wanted.
 This recipe worked!
 I can now make an almond halwa knockoff at a fraction of the time and with a fraction of the butter.
-But somehow why do I feel I am not off the hook to make my annual original almond halwa 😋🙂??
+But somehow why do I feel I am not off the hook to make my original almond halwa 😋🙂??

 Almond Halwa Cake